jamen/typling-core/readme.md

 // [ TypeError { ... } ]
 ```

-Requires comments to be attached to the nodes with `attachComment: true` or similar
+(Requires comments to be attached to the nodes with `attachComment: true` or similar)

+Typling takes Esprima-style ASTs (See [ESTree](https://github.com/estree/estree)) can do 3 things of your choosing:

+ - `create`: Scans nodes for signatures (e.g. `// Number -> String`) and returns an array of types that point back to the node they came from.
+ - `verify`: Verify some types (probably from `create`) against a node tree, returning an array of errors to handle.
+ - `check`: Shorcut for `create` then `verify` on the same node.
+Making an AST type checker basically

 ## Installation